How to Use WordPress: The Guide

 How to Add and Delete Categories in WordPress

-From here, you can either check off the categories you wish to assign, or add new ones using the Add New Category link.
+From there, you can either check off the categories you wish to assign, or create new ones using the Add New Category link.

 You can also add or delete categories from this screen.
 To do the latter, simply check the box next to any categories you want to remove, and then select Delete from the Bulk Actions drop-down menu: